Keyboard shortcuts

 3. Synchronous failure of the C call (the callback never fires) is handled in a catch / try that frees the pin so it does not leak.

-4. The stress test asserts weaveffi_tasks_active_callbacks() returns to zero after 1000 concurrent calls.
+4. The async-demo sample exports weaveffi_tasks_active_callbacks() so a harness can assert the count returns to zero after a burst of concurrent calls.

 Pitfalls